-- 12.4.1 All requirements stated in the "Diocese of Owensboro Policy Requirements Governing Diocesan, Parish, and School Ministries Involving Minors and Vulnerable Adults" are incorporated herein by reference. - 12.4.2 All requirements stated in the Diocesan "Policy on Acceptable Use of Technology and Social Media" are incorporated herein by reference.
+- 12.4.1 All requirements stated in the "Diocese of Owensboro Safe Environment Policy: Policy Requirements Governing Diocesan, Parish, and School Ministries Involving Minors and Vulnerable Adults" are incorporated herein by reference. - 12.4.2 All diocesan requirements regarding Acceptable Use of Technology -See appendix-are incorporated herein by reference.
 In accordance with that policy, anyone acting in the name of the Church should remember that when using technology, all interactions (either ministerial or personal) that can be viewed publicly, are subject to scrutiny and possible discipline.
 In addition, technology may not be used for any illegal purpose.